krazeelegz/LHL_lighthouse_browser/README.md

 It will be a REPL interface and [look something like this](http://d.pr/i/eyzh/3Dt5eu0n) while running.

+The user will run it by simply running:

+    ruby run.rb

 We'll be using Ruby's built-in Net::HTTP library to fetch the page and then using Nokogiri to parse the HTML the page returns.

 A lot of the mundane REPL code is pre-written for you.